Julia-Immer/developer-notes/developer-notes.md

 ## Docker

+Docker uses containerd to run its containers.
+It is built upon it.
+So if all you need to do is *start* containers, and not build them, maybe use containerd or another more lightweight runtime in kubernetes, or elsewhere.

 ### Docker notes from infrastructure

 Docker is a broad set of technologies that are used to work with containers.
 Docker has it's own container runtime, and that is what I am use to.
 However, Kubernetes (k8s) is depreciating docker as a runtime within it's environment.
 You might want to look into using other container runtimes than docker, such as containerd or cri-o to build your image.
 I know docker, so that is what I'll use as an example, and other container runtimes should be very similar if not identical commands.